 The assessment of the tower & chamber has determined that there is sufficient space to ring 4 bells whilst maintaining 2m social distancing.
 Ringing will be for less than 15 minutes.
-As of 8.8.20 masks are to be worn in all parts of the church building in line with government guidance.
+With the measures employed below and in line with government guidelines there is no mandatory requirement for masks to be worn, although some may choose to.

-The system in place will involve limits on numbers and use of ropes; use of sanitiser; ventilation in the chamber via the use of windows and the hatch into the bell chamber.
-Selection of the team may also take advantage of 3 x family groups which would allow ringers from the same household to ring on adjacent bells and allow for all 6 bells to be rung.
+The system in place will involved limits on numbers and use of ropes; use of sanitiser; ventilation in the chamber via the use of windows and the hatch into the bell chamber;

+Selection of the team may also take advantage of 3 x family groups which would allow ringers from the same household to ring on adjacent bells and allow for all 6 bells to be rung: should this happen the recommendation would be to ask all ringers to wear masks.